markusressel/fan2go/README.md

   # A user defined ID, which is used to reference
   # a sensor in a curve configuration (see below)
   - id: cpu_package
-    # The type of sensor configuration
+    # The type of sensor configuration, one of: hwmon | file
-    type: hwmon
-    params:
+    hwmon:
       # The controller platform as displayed by `fan2go detect`, f.ex.:
       # "nouveau", "coretemp" or "it8620" etc.
       platform: coretemp